followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/deleteRow(rowIndex).md

 ===================================================================

 <!--shortDescription-->
-Removes a specific row from a grid.
+Removes a specific row from the widget.
 <!--/shortDescription-->

 <!--paramName1-->rowIndex<!--/paramName1-->